Expats doing business in Belgium will find themselves operating in a diverse, globalised and open economy.

 Expats wanting to work in the country will need to make considerable preparations.
 Its multilingual and multicultural makeup has created a business environment as varied as its population.
 Many foreigners find themselves having to become familiar with not just one, but multiple business cultures in Belgium.

 German, French and Flemish are the official languages of business in Belgium.
-The language used will vary according to location.
+The language used will vary by location.

 Hours of business